praslko/ethereumproject/README.md

 ## Project Objective

-Implement Bounty dAPP
+Implement Bounty dAPP.
+Also implement LibraryDemo.sol (to demonstrate use of ethPM)

-## What does Project do
+## What does Bounty Project do
 Implements smart contract (written in solidity) and a Javascript UI to provide following features.

 * Allows job posters to create new bounty